fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 28th May

+Sven has suggested using a DEBUG_PRINT macro instead of conditional code and has implemented it in CANmINnOUT.

+To be consistent I am going to do that in CAN1602BUT and CANTOTEM.

 ### 27th May

 I have made changes to CAN1602BUT and CANTOTEM reflecting changes suggested by Sven Rosvall to CANmINnOUT.

 I have also corrected the error in each of the lack of a return value from sendEvent.

+I am also going to add send failure detection in ProcessSwitches as well.

 ### 26th May